Using playing cards to store hidden data:

 encoding data into playing cards

-Using the method to encode letters of the alphabet:
+Using the method to encode letters of the alphabet

-The Implied Card Method becomes much more useful when we use it encode messages using letters of the alphabet.
+The Implied Card Method becomes much more useful when we use it to encode messages using letters of the alphabet.
 There are 26 letters in the English alphabet, which can all be portrayed using only 5-bits of data: the binary numbers 00000 to 11001 (0 to 25 in decimal).
 At first, it might seem sensible if we let 00000 represent "a", 00001 represent "b", 00010: "c", and so on.
 However, we can encode data much more efficiently than this.

 One possible idea, if we phrased our messages cleverly, is to use only the most popular 16 letters of the alphabet.
 If we did this, we could fit the letters we were going to use into just 4-bits: 0000 to 1111.
 The order of frequency for the English alphabet is "etaoinsrhldcumfpgwybvkxjqz".
 [Strictly speaking, the order of the later letters varies depending on which English text has been analysed to create the order.
-However, to keep things simple, we will say that this order is "correct".]
+However, to keep things simple, we will say that this order is correct.]
 If we wanted to use a 4-bit frequency-alphabet encoding, "e" would be represented by 0000, "t" would be 0001, "a" would be 0010, "o" would be "0011", and so on.
 We would only be able to use letters up to and including "p".
 The rest of the letters ("gwybvkxjqz") would not be included, but we might be able to cope with this if we put some thought into our messages.

 As it is, it is better to use the whole alphabet.
 To do this, we will need to use 5-bits.
 We can still use the alphabet sorted by frequency.
 This gives us some advantages, as lower numbers will match on to the most frequently used letters.
 The 5-bit binary number 00000 will be mapped on to the most common letter, "e".
 This means that the most common letter in the English alphabet won't actually use any cards at all.
 A string of a few "e"s will have no effect on the number of cards used, thus leaving more cards for other letters.
 The next most common letter is "t".
 The number 00001 maps on to "t", and every time "t" appears, it will only use one card.

 One of the biggest problems to look out for when encoding long text strings is that we do not end up with too many consecutive zeroes near the end of the pack.
-For example, if we have a string of five zeroes, but only 5 cards left to use, then those five cards would be removed and put to the back of the pack in exactly the same order and position as before.
+For example, if we have a string of five zeroes, but only 5 cards left to use, those five cards would be removed and put to the back of the pack in exactly the same order and position as before.
 On decoding, the digits they represented would not appear.
 In that situation, we would have to stop before we got to the end of the pack, which would mean that on decoding, we would have five unused cards (decoded as ones).
 Those unused cards might be misinterpreted as a valid character.
 To stop that happening, it makes sense to treat the binary numbers containing all ones as a sign that we have reached the end of the pack, and not to map them on to letters.

 The chart for mapping 5-bit numbers to the frequency-alphabet is as follows: